Everything You Need To Know About Outdoor Kitchen Patio Heaters

 Outdoor ceiling heaters are available in electric, propane, or natural gas fuel types.

-- Electric: produce zero emissions and can be used indoors or outdoors.
+- Electric: produces zero emissions and can be used indoors or outdoors.
 Unlike gas-powered heaters, they don’t require ventilation.
 They also require very little maintenance.

-- Natural Gas: require professional installation, but offer the convenience of never running out of gas.
+- Natural Gas: requires professional installation, but offers the convenience of never running out of gas.

 Tabletop patio heaters are smaller, making them a good option if you have a smaller space like a balcony to warm up.
 They’re easy to store and transport, so you can tuck yours away when it’s not in use or take it with you on a camping trip.

 The largest "pro" of electric patio heaters is they remove any concerns regarding plumbing for natural gas or refilling propane tanks; the only thing you’ll need is a power source.
 Electric patio heaters give off a very tolerable heat, and can easily be modulated to suit your space's unique requirements.